princeton-vl/DecorrelatedBN/README.md

 ```Bash
    bash execute_MLP_0debug_MNIST.sh
  ```
-This script will download MNIST dataset automatically.
+This script will download MNIST dataset automatically and you should put the 'mnist.t7'(directory) to the './dataset/' directory.
 The results will be saved at the  directory: 'set_result/MLP/'.

 #### 2. Reproduce the results on MLP architecture:

 ##### (1).
 FIM experiments on YaleB dataset

-* Dataset preparation: you should download the [YaleB dataset](https://www.dropbox.com/s/taw9mlsq29eqv82/YaleB_Torch.zip?dl=0), and put the data file in the directory: './dataset/'
+* Dataset preparation: you should download the [YaleB dataset](https://www.dropbox.com/s/taw9mlsq29eqv82/YaleB_Torch.zip?dl=0), and put the data files in the directory: './dataset/' (The final paths of the data files are:'./dataset/YaleB/YaleB_train.dat' and './dataset/YaleB/YaleB_test.dat')

 * Execute: